Best Family Beaches in Hawaii: A Local Mom's Guide to Every Island

 After years of hauling sandy toddlers across every Hawaiian island, here is the honest breakdown of the best family beaches from Oahu to Kauai, covering shade, bathrooms, parking, lifeguards, and wave conditions for every age.

-I have spent the better part of a decade dragging coolers, boogie boards, sand toys, and at least one crying child across the beaches of Hawaii.
-I have changed diapers in parking lots with no shade, searched desperately for bathrooms that turned out to be a quarter mile away, and watched my toddler get knocked flat by a wave I swore was small enough.
+I have spent the better part of a decade dragging coolers, boogie boards, sand toys, and at least one screaming child across Hawaii beaches.
+I have changed diapers in parking lots with no shade.
+I have searched for bathrooms that turned out to be a quarter-mile away.
+I have watched a toddler get knocked flat by a wave I swore was small.
 All of this is to say: I have opinions about beaches, and they are earned.

 Hawaii has some of the most beautiful coastline on the planet.
-But "beautiful" and "family-friendly" are not always the same thing.
-A beach can look like a postcard and still be a nightmare with small children if there are no restrooms, no shade, a brutal shore break, and a parking situation that makes you want to cry.
-This guide is my honest, island-by-island breakdown of the beaches that actually work when you are traveling with kids, from newborns to tweens.
+But "beautiful" and "family-friendly" are not the same thing.
+A beach can look like a postcard and still be a nightmare with small kids if there are no restrooms, no shade, a punishing shore break, and a parking situation that makes you want to cry.
+This is my honest, island-by-island take on the beaches that actually work with kids - newborns to tweens.

-Before we get into the sand, a quick gear note.
-Hawaii's sun is no joke, especially for little ones.
-I never hit the beach without reef-safe mineral sunscreen (it is the law here, and the reef will thank you), a kids UV rashguard set that saves me from the sunscreen wrestling match, and a large mesh beach bag that lets the sand fall through instead of coming home with us.
+Quick gear note before we get into the sand.
+Hawaii sun is no joke, especially on little ones.
+I never go to the beach without reef-safe mineral sunscreen (it's the law here, and yes, they actually do enforcement spot-checks at certain beach access points - the fine is real), a kids' UV rashguard set that saves me from the sunscreen wrestling match, and a large mesh beach bag that lets the sand fall through instead of riding home with us.
 Trust me on the bag.

 Oahu: The Gathering Place (and the Most Options)

-Oahu is where most families start their Hawaii trip, and for good reason.
-It has the widest range of beach types, the most developed infrastructure, and the easiest access to everything from food trucks to emergency rooms.
-Here are the beaches that have earned their place in my regular rotation.
+Most families start here, and for good reason.
+Widest range of beach types, most developed infrastructure, easiest access to everything from food trucks to ER.
+These are the beaches in my regular rotation.

 Waikiki Beach

-Let us get the obvious one out of the way.
-Waikiki is iconic, it is convenient, and yes, it is crowded.
-But here is the thing: for families, it actually works better than people give it credit for.
+Let's get the obvious one out of the way.
+Waikiki is iconic, convenient, crowded - and for families, it actually works better than people give it credit for.

-The waves along the main stretch of Waikiki are generally gentle, especially for kids who are old enough to stand in waist-deep water.
-The beach is long, so even on busy days you can find a less packed section if you walk toward the Diamond Head end.
-There are lifeguards stationed along the beach, restrooms and outdoor showers are plentiful, and you are steps away from every restaurant, shop, and shave ice stand you could want.
+Waves along the main stretch are generally gentle, especially for kids who can stand in waist-deep water.
+The beach is long, so even on a busy day you can find a less-packed section if you walk toward the Diamond Head end.
+Lifeguards on duty.
+Restrooms and outdoor showers everywhere.
+You're steps from every restaurant, shop, and shave ice stand you could want.

-The downsides are real, though.
-Shade is almost nonexistent unless you stake out a spot near one of the hotel properties or bring your own umbrella.
+Downsides are real.
+Shade is almost nonexistent unless you stake out a spot near a hotel property or bring your own umbrella.
 Parking is expensive and stressful.
-And the water can get murky when it is packed with people and boats.
-My advice: go early, claim your spot before 8 AM, and enjoy the magic hour before the crowds descend.
-For toddlers, the shallow sandy-bottom area near the Duke Kahanamoku statue is your best bet.
+Water can get murky when it's packed.
+My move: go early, claim your spot before 8 AM, enjoy the magic hour before the crowds.
+For toddlers, the shallow sandy area near the Duke Kahanamoku statue is your best bet.

-The Details: Shade is minimal (bring an umbrella).
-Bathrooms and showers are available at multiple points along the beach.
-Street and garage parking runs $3-6 per hour.
-Lifeguards are on duty daily.
-Waves are mild to moderate, generally safe for kids who can stand.
+The Details: Minimal shade (bring umbrella).
+Bathrooms and showers along the beach.
+Street and garage parking $3-6/hour.
+Lifeguards daily.
+Mild to moderate waves.

 Kailua Beach Park

-If I could only take my kids to one beach on Oahu for the rest of my life, it would be Kailua.
-This is the beach that locals love, and once you see it, you will understand why.
+If I could only take my kids to one Oahu beach for the rest of my life, it'd be Kailua.
+This is the beach locals love, and once you see it you understand why.

-The sand is fine and powdery, the water is that impossible shade of turquoise, and the waves are usually gentle enough for even young toddlers to splash in safely.
-The beach stretches for about two and a half miles, so it never feels as crowded as Waikiki even on weekends.
-There is a large grassy park area behind the beach with shade trees, picnic tables, and plenty of room for kids to run around when they are done with the water.
+Sand is fine and powdery.
+Water is that impossible turquoise.
+Waves are usually gentle enough for young toddlers.
+The beach runs about two and a half miles so it never feels as packed as Waikiki.
+Big grassy park area behind it with shade trees, picnic tables, and room for kids to run when they're done with the water.

-Kailua has proper restroom facilities and outdoor showers at the main beach park entrance.
-There is a free parking lot, but it fills up by mid-morning on weekends and holidays, so arrive early or be prepared to walk from the neighborhood streets.
-Lifeguards are on duty.
-The one thing to watch for is the occasional strong current on windy days.
-If you see the windsurfers and kiteboarders out in force, stick to the shallower areas close to shore with the little ones.
+Proper restrooms and outdoor showers at the main park entrance.
+Free parking lot, but it fills by mid-morning on weekends and holidays - get there early or be prepared to walk from the neighborhood streets.
+Lifeguards on duty.
+Watch for stronger current on windy days.
+If you see kiteboarders out in force, stick to the shallows close to shore with the little ones.

 Ko Olina Lagoons

-Ko Olina is the answer to the question every parent of a toddler asks: "Is there a beach in Hawaii where I do not have to worry about waves?"
-The answer is yes, and it is here.
+Ko Olina is the answer to the question every parent of a toddler asks: is there a Hawaii beach where I don't have to worry about waves?
+Yes.
+Here.

-The four man-made lagoons at Ko Olina are sheltered by rock barriers that keep the open ocean out.
-The water inside is calm, shallow, and warm.
-My youngest learned to "swim" here at age two, and by swim I mean walk around in knee-deep water shrieking with joy.
+Four man-made lagoons sheltered by rock barriers that keep the open ocean out.
+Inside the lagoons the water is calm, shallow, and warm.
+My younger boy "learned to swim" here at age two - meaning he stomped around in knee-deep water shrieking with joy.
 For babies and toddlers, there is simply no better option on Oahu.

 The lagoons are part of the Ko Olina resort area on the west side, so everything is well maintained.
-There are restrooms, showers, and even some shaded areas, though they fill up fast.
-The catch is that public parking is limited to a small number of spots at each lagoon, and once those are gone, you are out of luck unless you are a resort guest.
-My strategy: target Lagoon 1 or Lagoon 4 (less crowded than 2 and 3), and arrive before 9 AM on weekdays.
-Bring a wide-brim sun hat for the kids because shade is at a premium on the sand itself.
+Restrooms, showers, even some shaded areas (which fill fast).
+Catch is that public parking is limited to a handful of spots at each lagoon, and once those go you're out of luck unless you're a resort guest.
+My strategy: target Lagoon 1 or Lagoon 4 (less crowded than 2 and 3), arrive before 9 AM on a weekday.
+Bring a wide-brim sun hat for the kids - shade is at a premium on the sand.

-The Details: Limited natural shade (some palm trees, bring an umbrella).
+The Details: Limited natural shade (bring umbrella).
 Bathrooms and showers at each lagoon.
-Free public parking is very limited (about 25 spots per lagoon).
+Free public parking very limited (about 25 spots per lagoon).
 No lifeguards.
-Waves are essentially zero inside the lagoons.
+Essentially zero waves inside the lagoons.

 Lanikai Beach

-Lanikai is the beach that ends up on magazine covers, and it is breathtaking.
-The views of the Mokulua Islands, the soft sand, the crystal-clear water.
-It is genuinely one of the most beautiful stretches of coastline in the world.
+Lanikai is the magazine-cover beach.
+The Mokulua Islands offshore, the soft sand, the clear water.
+Genuinely one of the most beautiful stretches of coastline anywhere.

-That said, I have a complicated relationship with Lanikai as a family beach.
+That said, my relationship with Lanikai as a family beach is complicated.
 There are no public facilities.
-No bathrooms, no showers, no lifeguards, and no parking lot.
-You park on the residential streets (if you can find a spot) and access the beach through narrow public pathways between houses.
-With a stroller, a cooler, and two kids, this can be an adventure in logistics.
+No bathrooms, no showers, no lifeguards, no parking lot.
+You park on the residential streets (if you can find a spot, residents have gotten understandably grumpy about it) and access the beach through narrow public pathways between houses.
+Stroller, cooler, and two kids?
+It's a logistics adventure.

-If your children are old enough to walk themselves to the beach and you do not need constant bathroom access, Lanikai is paradise.
-The water is calm and clear, and the snorkeling along the edges is lovely.
-But for families with babies or toddlers who need frequent diaper changes and easy access to facilities, Kailua next door is the smarter choice.
-You get a similar vibe with far better infrastructure.
+If your kids are old enough to walk themselves to the beach and you don't need constant bathroom access, Lanikai is paradise.
+Calm, clear water, lovely snorkeling along the edges.
+For families with babies or toddlers who need diaper changes and easy facilities, Kailua next door is the smarter call.
+Same vibe, way better infrastructure.

-The Details: No shade (bring everything you need).
+The Details: No shade.
 No bathrooms or showers.
 Street parking only (very limited).
 No lifeguards.
-Waves are calm, excellent for swimming.
+Calm water, excellent for swimming.

 Ala Moana Beach Park

-Ala Moana is the beach that Honolulu locals actually go to, and it is shockingly overlooked by tourists.
-This reef-protected beach sits right between Waikiki and downtown, with a huge park, a wide sandy beach, and water so calm it feels like a swimming pool on most days.
+This is the beach Honolulu locals actually go to and it's shockingly overlooked by tourists.
+Reef-protected, between Waikiki and downtown, huge park, wide sand, water so calm it feels like a swimming pool most days.

-The outer reef breaks up incoming waves before they reach shore, creating a wide, shallow, calm lagoon that is perfect for kids of all ages.
-The park behind the beach is enormous, with large shade trees, covered picnic pavilions, restrooms, and a massive grassy area.
-There is a free parking lot that, while it does fill up on weekends, has far more capacity than most Oahu beach parking.
+The outer reef breaks up incoming waves before they hit shore, creating a wide, shallow, calm lagoon perfect for kids of any age.
+Park behind the beach is enormous - large shade trees, covered picnic pavilions, restrooms, big grassy area.
+Free parking lot that, while it fills on weekends, has way more capacity than most Oahu beach parking.

-This is my go-to weekday beach with young kids.
-Pack a lunch, claim a spot under a tree, and let them splash in the calm water for hours.
-The only caveat is that the reef creates a channel on the far left side of the beach with a stronger current, so keep kids well away from that area and stick to the middle sections.
+This is my go-to weekday beach with the kids.
+Pack lunch, claim a spot under a tree, let them splash for hours.
+One caveat: the reef creates a channel on the far left side with a stronger current.
+Keep kids away from that area and stick to the middle.

-The Details: Excellent shade under large trees and pavilions.
+The Details: Excellent shade.
 Multiple bathrooms and showers.
 Large free parking lot.
-Lifeguards on duty.
-Waves are minimal due to protective reef, very calm.
+Lifeguards.
+Very calm water due to reef.

 Maui: The Valley Isle

-Maui draws families with its perfect weather, resort infrastructure, and whale watching (if you visit in winter).
-The beaches on the west and south sides are where you want to be with kids, as the north shore is generally too rugged for little ones.
+Maui draws families with its perfect leeward weather, resort infrastructure, and (in winter) the whales.
+The west and south sides are where you want to be with kids - the north shore is too rugged for little ones.

 Ka'anapali Beach

-Ka'anapali is Maui's version of Waikiki: a long, gorgeous stretch of sand fronting a row of resort hotels, with all the amenities that come with that.
-The beach is beautiful, the water is usually swimmable, and there is a paved beachfront path that runs the entire length, which is great for strollers.
+Maui's version of Waikiki: a long, gorgeous stretch of sand fronting a row of resort hotels, with the amenities that come with that.
+Beautiful beach, usually swimmable water, and a paved beachfront path that runs the whole length (great for strollers).

-The southern end of Ka'anapali near Whaler's Village tends to have calmer water and is better for younger kids.
-The famous Black Rock (Pu'u Keka'a) at the north end is a wonderful snorkeling spot for older children who are strong swimmers, but the waves can be stronger there.
-Lifeguards are stationed at several points along the beach.
+The southern end near Whaler's Village tends to have calmer water and is better for younger kids.
+Black Rock (Pu'u Keka'a) at the north end is wonderful snorkeling for older confident swimmers, but the waves there can be stronger.
+Lifeguards at several points.

-Shade is limited on the sand itself, as it is with most resort beaches.
+Shade is limited on the sand.
 Parking is the main headache.
-You can park at Whaler's Village (paid) or try to snag one of the limited public spots, but plan on some walking either way.
-Restrooms and showers are available at the public access points and through the resort properties.
-Definitely bring water sandals for the kids, as the walk from the parking area across hot pavement and rocks is rough on bare feet.
+You can park at Whaler's Village (paid) or try one of the limited public spots, but plan on walking either way.
+Restrooms and showers at public access points.
+Definitely bring water sandals for the kids.
+The walk from parking across hot pavement and rocks is rough on bare feet.

-The Details: Minimal shade on beach (resorts have some umbrellas for guests).
-Bathrooms and showers at public access points.
-Paid parking at Whaler's Village, limited free public spots.
-Lifeguards on duty.
-Waves are moderate, calmer at the south end.
+The Details: Minimal sand shade.
+Bathrooms and showers at public access.
+Paid parking at Whaler's Village.
+Lifeguards.
+Moderate waves, calmer at south end.

 Baby Beach Lahaina

-The name says it all.
-Baby Beach in Lahaina is a small, reef-enclosed stretch of sand where the water is ankle-to-knee-deep for a good distance out.
-It is, quite literally, a natural wading pool for babies and toddlers.
+The name does the work.
+Baby Beach in Lahaina is a small reef-enclosed stretch of sand where the water is ankle-to-knee deep for a long way out.
+Literally a natural wading pool for babies and toddlers.

-This is not a beach for building sandcastles or boogie boarding.
-It is a beach for letting your one-year-old experience the ocean for the first time without you having a heart attack.
-The water is warm, clear, and barely moving.
-Older kids might get bored here, but for the under-four crowd, it is heaven.
+This is not a sandcastle or boogie board beach.
+This is a beach for letting your one-year-old experience the ocean for the first time without you spiraling.
+Water is warm, clear, and barely moving.
+Older kids will get bored.
+Under-four crowd, heaven.

-The beach is small and there are some shade trees along the back.
-There are no lifeguards and no formal restroom facilities nearby, so plan accordingly.
-Parking is along the street and generally manageable.
-This is not a full-day destination, but for an hour or two of stress-free toddler beach time, nothing on Maui beats it.
+Small beach, some shade trees along the back.
+No lifeguards, no formal restrooms nearby, plan accordingly.
+Street parking generally manageable.
+Not a full-day destination, but for an hour or two of stress-free toddler beach time, nothing on Maui beats it.

-The Details: Some natural shade from trees along the shoreline.
-No formal bathrooms (nearest facilities a short drive away).
+The Details: Some natural shade.
+No formal bathrooms (nearest a short drive).
 Street parking, usually available.
 No lifeguards.
-Waves are essentially nonexistent, extremely calm.
+Essentially no waves, very calm.

 Kamaole Beach Park III

-Of the three Kamaole beaches in Kihei, Kamaole III is the clear winner for families.
-Why?
-It has everything the other two have (good sand, swimmable water, lifeguards) plus a grassy park with a playground, picnic tables, and shade trees.
+Of the three Kamaoles in Kihei, the third one wins for families.
+Same good sand, swimmable water, and lifeguards as the other two - plus a grassy park with a playground, picnic tables, and shade trees.

-The playground is a game changer.
-When your kids are done with the water (or if one child wants to swim while the other does not), having a playground right there eliminates so much of the negotiation that beach days with multiple kids involve.
-The beach itself is a nice crescent of sand with generally moderate waves.
-It can get a bit rough in winter swells, so check conditions, but on a typical day the water is very manageable for school-age kids.
+The playground is the game changer.
+When the kids are done with the water (or one wants to swim and the other doesn't), having a playground right there short-circuits about 80% of the multi-kid beach negotiation.
+The beach is a nice sand crescent with generally moderate waves.
+Can get rough in winter swells, so check before you go, but a typical day is very manageable for school-age kids.

-There are proper restrooms and outdoor showers, and the parking lot, while not huge, is free.
-The Kihei location means you are close to grocery stores and restaurants for easy meal runs.
-This is my number one pick for families staying in south Maui who want a beach that works for kids of different ages.
+Proper restrooms and outdoor showers, free parking lot (fills midday).
+Kihei location keeps you close to grocery stores and restaurants for easy meal runs.
+My number one pick for families staying in south Maui who want a beach that works for kids of different ages.

 Big Beach (Makena State Park)

-I am including Big Beach because you will hear about it and want to go, and you should, but with a very important caveat for families.
+I'm including Big Beach because you'll hear about it and want to go - and you should - but with a serious caveat for families.

 Big Beach at Makena is stunning.
-It is one of the largest undeveloped beaches in Maui, with deep golden sand and dramatic views.
-The sheer scale of it is impressive, and on a calm day the water is gorgeous.
-However, this beach has a notoriously powerful shore break that has caused serious injuries to experienced swimmers.
-The waves come in fast, break hard right on the sand, and can slam adults onto the bottom without warning.
+One of the largest undeveloped beaches on Maui, deep golden sand, dramatic views.
+The scale alone is impressive.
+On a calm day the water is gorgeous.
+However.
+This beach has a notoriously powerful shore break that has put serious swimmers in the hospital.
+The waves come in fast, break hard right on the sand, and can slam an adult onto the bottom without warning.

-For older kids and teens who are strong in the water and understand ocean safety, Big Beach can be great on calm days.
-For toddlers and young children, I would steer clear of the water entirely.
-If you visit, let them play in the sand (there is a lot of it) and save the swimming for one of the calmer beaches on this list.
-There is a small parking lot that fills up, restrooms, but no lifeguards.
+Older kids who are strong swimmers and understand ocean safety can have a great day here on calm water.
+Toddlers and little ones - keep them out of the water entirely.
+Let them play in the sand (there's plenty), save swimming for one of the calmer beaches.
+Small parking lot that fills, basic restrooms, no lifeguards.

-The Details: Very little shade (bring your own).
+The Details: Very little shade.
 Basic restrooms, no showers.
-Small parking lot, fills up quickly.
+Small lot, fills fast.
 No lifeguards.
-Shore break can be powerful and dangerous, not recommended for young children in the water.
+Powerful shore break, not for young kids in the water.

 Big Island: Hawai'i Island

-The Big Island is enormous and geographically diverse, which means its beaches range from white sand to black sand to green sand.
-The family-friendly options are concentrated on the Kohala Coast (west side), with a couple of notable exceptions elsewhere.
-Keep a waterproof phone pouch handy for beach days here because the volcanic landscape makes for incredible photos, and you do not want to be the parent who dropped their phone in the tide pool.
+The Big Island is huge and geographically wild - white sand, black sand, green sand.
+Family-friendly options are concentrated on the Kohala Coast (west side), with a couple of exceptions.
+Keep a waterproof phone pouch handy because the volcanic landscapes are insane for photos and you don't want to be the parent who dropped their phone in the tide pool.
+Also, before you fly inter-island, check the VOG forecast.
+Kilauea has grounded flights more than once.

 Hapuna Beach State Recreation Area

-Hapuna is regularly ranked as one of the best beaches in the entire United States, and it delivers.
-The sand is white, wide, and soft.
-The water is clear and blue.
-And unlike many Big Island beaches, it is a proper long stretch of sand where kids can run and play.
+Hapuna is regularly ranked one of the best beaches in the entire United States and it delivers.
+White, wide, soft sand.
+Clear blue water.
+And unlike many Big Island beaches, it's a proper long stretch of sand where kids can run.

-In summer, when the water is calm, Hapuna is excellent for families.
-The waves are usually gentle enough for body surfing and boogie boarding for older kids, and the shallow areas near shore work for younger ones.
-However, and this is important, in winter the surf at Hapuna picks up significantly and can be dangerous.
-Always check conditions before you go, and if the waves look big, head to Spencer Beach (see below) instead.
+Summer, calm water, Hapuna is excellent for families.
+Waves are usually gentle enough for body surfing and boogie boarding for older kids and the shallows work for the little ones.
+In winter, the surf picks up significantly and can be dangerous.
+Always check conditions; if waves look big, head to Spencer Beach (below) instead.

-The Details: Minimal shade on the beach, some trees at edges.
-Restrooms and showers on site.
-Paid parking lot with good capacity.
-Lifeguards on duty.
-Waves are calm in summer, can be powerful in winter.
+The Details: Minimal sand shade, some at edges.
+Restrooms and showers.
+Paid parking and entry for non-residents.
+Lifeguards.
+Calm in summer, powerful in winter.

 Punalu'u Black Sand Beach

-This is not a swimming beach, and I want to be clear about that upfront.
-But it is an absolute must-visit with kids because of one thing: Hawaiian green sea turtles.
-Punalu'u is famous for the honu (turtles) that rest on its jet-black volcanic sand, and seeing them up close is a genuinely magical experience for children.
+This is not a swimming beach.
+Want to be clear about that.
+But it's a must-visit with kids for one reason: honu.
+The Hawaiian green sea turtles rest on Punalu'u's jet-black volcanic sand and seeing them up close is genuinely magical for kids.

-The beach itself is beautiful in an otherworldly way.
-The sand is jet black, made of tiny volcanic rock fragments, and it gets hot in the sun, so water sandals are essential.
-The water is rough with strong currents, so keep kids out of the ocean here.
-This is a look-but-do-not-swim beach.
-Treat it as a nature experience and a chance to see the turtles (from a respectful distance, please, it is illegal to touch or disturb them).
+The beach itself is otherworldly beautiful.
+Sand is jet black, made of tiny volcanic fragments, and it gets hot in the sun - water sandals are essential.
+Water is rough with strong currents - keep kids out.
+This is a look-don't-swim beach.
+Treat it as a nature stop.
+Federal law requires you stay 10 feet back from honu - no touching, no flash photos, no exceptions.

-There are restrooms and a small picnic area with some shade pavilions.
-Parking is in a dirt lot and is usually available.
-Plan for about an hour here as part of a bigger day, perhaps on the way to or from Volcanoes National Park.
+Restrooms and a small picnic area with shade pavilions.
+Dirt parking lot, usually available.
+Plan for about an hour as part of a bigger day - it pairs well on the way to or from Volcanoes National Park.

 Spencer Beach Park (Ohaiula Beach)

-Spencer Beach is the Big Island's best-kept secret for families with young kids, and it drives me a little crazy that more people do not know about it.
-This small, reef-protected beach has calm, shallow water year-round, making it one of the most consistently safe swimming spots on the island regardless of season.
+Spencer Beach is the Big Island's best-kept secret for families with little kids and it drives me a little crazy that more people don't know about it.
+Small reef-protected beach with calm shallow water year-round, one of the most consistently safe swimming spots on the island regardless of season.

-The park surrounding the beach is wonderful for families.
-There are large shade trees, covered picnic pavilions with BBQ grills, restrooms, outdoor showers, and a big grassy lawn.
-It feels like a community beach park in the best possible way.
-On weekends, local families set up camp here for the day with coolers and folding chairs, and it has a warm, welcoming atmosphere.
+The park is wonderful.
+Big shade trees, covered pavilions with BBQ grills, restrooms, outdoor showers, big grassy lawn.
+Feels like a community beach park in the best way.
+On weekends, local families set up for the day with coolers and folding chairs - warm, welcoming vibe.

-The water stays calm because of the protective reef, so even when Hapuna next door is too rough, Spencer is still swimmable for little ones.
-Parking is free and the lot is rarely full.
-If you are staying on the Kohala Coast and want a low-stress, well-equipped beach day with young children, this is your spot.
-Bring an insulated water bottle for each kid because the Big Island sun is relentless and staying hydrated is non-negotiable.
+Water stays calm because of the protective reef, so even when Hapuna is too rough next door, Spencer is still swimmable.
+Free parking, rarely full.
+If you're staying on the Kohala Coast and want a low-stress beach day with young kids, this is your spot.
+Bring an insulated water bottle per kid.
+Big Island sun is relentless and hydration is non-negotiable.

 Kauai: The Garden Isle

-Kauai is the most lush and dramatic of the Hawaiian islands, and its beaches reflect that wild beauty.
-The family-friendly options are concentrated on the south shore (Poipu area) and east side, as the north shore and Na Pali Coast are spectacular but can be treacherous, especially in winter.
+Kauai is the most lush and dramatic of the islands and the beaches reflect that wild beauty.
+The family-friendly options are on the south shore (Poipu) and east side - the north shore and Na Pali are spectacular but can be treacherous, especially in winter.

 Poipu Beach Park

-If someone asked me to name the single best family beach in all of Hawaii, Poipu would be in serious contention.
-It has everything: calm water, good facilities, lifeguards, a natural wading pool for babies, decent shade, and the very real chance of seeing a Hawaiian monk seal taking a nap on the sand.
+If someone asked me to name the single best family beach in all of Hawaii, Poipu is in serious contention.
+Calm water, good facilities, lifeguards, a natural wading pool for babies, decent shade, and a very real chance of seeing a Hawaiian monk seal napping on the sand (50 feet of distance, no flash, they're endangered).

-Poipu Beach is actually two crescents of sand connected by a narrow rocky point.
-The left side has slightly larger waves that are great for boogie boarding for older kids, while the right side has a shallow, protected area that is perfect for toddlers and non-swimmers.
-This means siblings of different ages can each find water that works for them, which is the holy grail of family beach days.
+Poipu is two crescents of sand connected by a narrow rocky point.
+Left side has slightly larger waves, great for boogie boarding for older kids.
+Right side has a shallow protected area perfect for toddlers and non-swimmers.
+Siblings of different ages can each find water that works.
+Holy grail of family beach days.

-There is a grassy park behind the beach with shade trees, a picnic pavilion, restrooms, outdoor showers, and a small playground.
-The parking lot is free but fills up by mid-morning, so arrive early.
-Lifeguards are on duty daily.
-The south shore of Kauai gets more sun and less rain than the rest of the island, so Poipu tends to deliver good weather even when other parts of Kauai are getting their daily shower.
+Grassy park behind the beach with shade trees, picnic pavilion, restrooms, outdoor showers, small playground.
+Free parking lot, fills by mid-morning, get there early.
+Lifeguards daily.
+South shore stays sunnier and drier than the rest of the island, so Poipu often has good weather even when other parts of Kauai are getting their afternoon shower.
+My friend Sis Lehua and I have done so many beach days here it might as well be a second living room.

 Lydgate Beach Park

-Lydgate is the other must-visit family beach on Kauai, and it has one feature that puts it in a class of its own: the keiki (children's) pool.
-This is a large, rock-walled enclosure right on the beach that creates a calm, protected swimming area specifically designed for children.
-The waves cannot get in, the water is shallow and clear, and kids can see fish and other marine life without any of the risks of the open ocean.
+The other must-visit family beach on Kauai, and it has one feature that puts it in a class of its own: the keiki pond.
+A large rock-walled enclosure right on the beach that creates a calm, protected swimming area specifically designed for kids.
+Built in 1964 - the boulders block the waves, the water is shallow and clear, kids can see fish without any of the open-ocean risks.

-The park surrounding Lydgate is excellent.
-There is a massive wooden playground (Kamalani Playground) that kids go absolutely wild for, covered picnic pavilions, restrooms, outdoor showers, and plenty of grassy space.
-Between the keiki pool, the larger adult pool (also rock-enclosed), and the playground, you could easily spend an entire day here without anyone getting bored.
+The park around it is excellent.
+Kamalani Playground (a massive wooden one the kids go feral over), covered picnic pavilions, restrooms, outdoor showers, plenty of grass.
+Between the keiki pond, the larger adult pool (also rock-enclosed), and the playground, you can spend an entire day without anyone getting bored.

-Lydgate is on the east side of Kauai near Kapaa, which makes it convenient if you are staying in that area.
-Parking is free and the lot is large enough that I have never had trouble finding a spot.
-This is the beach I recommend most often to families with children under five visiting Kauai for the first time.
+Lydgate is on the east side near Kapaa, convenient if you're staying around there.
+Free parking, lot is large enough that I've never had trouble.
+The beach I recommend most often to families with kids under five doing Kauai for the first time.

-The Details: Good shade in the park area and pavilions.
-Restrooms and showers on site.
-Large free parking lot.
-Lifeguards on duty.
-Waves are nonexistent in the keiki pool, making it the safest ocean swimming on the island.
+The Details: Good shade.
+Restrooms and showers.
+Large free lot.
+Lifeguards.
+No waves in the keiki pond - safest ocean swimming on the island.

 Tunnels Beach (Makua Beach)

-Tunnels is the beach for families with older kids who are ready for a real snorkeling adventure.
-Located on Kauai's north shore near Haena, this beach is famous for its extensive reef system that creates an incredible underwater landscape of arches, tunnels, and coral formations.
-On a calm day, the snorkeling here is world-class.
+Tunnels is the beach for families with older kids ready for real snorkeling.
+North shore near Haena, famous for its extensive reef system - underwater arches, tunnels, coral.
+On a calm day, world-class snorkeling.

-The important caveat: Tunnels is a north shore beach, and in winter (roughly October through April), the surf can be enormous and the currents dangerous.
-This is absolutely not a winter beach for families.
-But in summer, when the north shore calms down, the water inside the reef can be remarkably still and the snorkeling is phenomenal for kids who are comfortable with a mask and snorkel.
+Important caveat: this is a north shore beach, and in winter (roughly October through April) the surf can be massive and the currents dangerous.
+Absolutely not a winter beach for families.
+In summer, when the north shore calms down, the water inside the reef can be remarkably still and the snorkeling is phenomenal for kids who are comfortable with a mask.

 Facilities are minimal.
-There are no restrooms at the beach itself (the nearest are at nearby Haena Beach Park) and no lifeguards.
-Parking is extremely limited and now requires a reservation through the Ha'ena State Park system during peak times.
-There is shade from ironwood trees along the back of the beach.
-Tunnels is not an everyday family beach, but as a special snorkeling excursion for water-confident kids during summer months, it is hard to beat.
+No restrooms at the beach itself (nearest are at Haena Beach Park) and no lifeguards.
+Parking is extremely limited and the situation has tightened in recent years.
+Haena State Park requires advance reservations through gohaena.com (30 days out) - $5 per person plus $10 per vehicle.
+Tunnels itself doesn't currently require reservations but the parking situation is fluid and police actively ticket on the residential streets.
+Check the latest before you go.
+Some shade from ironwoods along the back.
+Not an everyday family beach, but as a special summer snorkeling excursion for water-confident kids, hard to beat.

 Save this guide for later